techidaily/site-win11-tips/source/_posts/uninterrupted-playtime-preventing-league-of-legends-offline-on-pc.md

  If the support team asks about logs, run the[Hextech Repair tool](https://support-leagueoflegends.riotgames.com/hc/en-us/articles/224826367-Automated-Troubleshooting-Hextech-Repair-Tool) and send the data over.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Dn-24B6AURY?si=ErES2KWVnintY6h9" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Fix the League of Legends Disconnecting Issue

  Disconnecting from your game when you are about to defeat your friends can be extremely frustrating.
 Hopefully, the fixes in this article will help you fix this annoying problem and establish a stable connection to Riot servers.
 If nothing works, reinstall the game.

 <ins class="adsbygoogle"
      style="display:block"
      data-ad-format="autorelaxed"
      data-ad-client="ca-pub-7571918770474297"
      data-ad-slot="1223367746"></ins>

 <ins class="adsbygoogle"
      style="display:block"